ultimate271/notes/book/shortstory/20190327 - Seth and Cain Draft5.md

 "I was in love with our mother.
 By the time I was becoming a teenager, I was beginning to realize that I was developing sexual feelings for my mother... our mother.
-Of course, I understood that what I was experiencing was simply hormones, but regardless, the feeling was there.
+Of course, I understood that what I was experiencing was simply natural human instinct, but regardless, the feeling was there.
 I knew that if I were ever to be able to think clearly, I would have to remove myself from my mother.
 That is what I did.

 "It was when I was about your age that I, too went on a pilgramage.
 However, for my pilgramage, I decided to pack with me seven times seventy days worth of